 Certain foods need to be removed from the patient’s diet.
 This includes foods that are high in sugar and saturated fats.
 Processed foods also need to be avoided to help limit inflammation in the prostate gland.

 Whole foods should start to form a critical part of the patient’s diet.
 This includes foods like nuts, seeds, fresh fruits and vegetables, and fatty fish.
 Foods that are high in lycopene can also be useful.
 Lycopene has been linked to several potential benefits for the prostate gland.

 Prostate stones have many potential causes and can contribute to certain complications.
-A lot of men do not experience obvious symptoms that may signal prostate stones.
+A lot of men do not experience obvious symptoms.
 When symptoms appear, they may often be similar to signs of prostatitis.

-Obtaining a diagnosis for prostate stones help to ensure treatment can be provided before complications develop.
+Obtaining a diagnosis helps to ensure treatment can be provided before complications develop.
 There are different treatment options available.
 Some are more invasive than others.
 Men should understand what causes the condition and what they can do ab